-The amendment is not expected to have any material impact on the Group.
+The amendment do not have any material impact on the Group.

 Disclosure of Accounting Policies - Amendments to IAS 1 and IFRS Practice Statement 2

 In February 2021, the Board issued amendments to IAS 1 and IFRS Practice Statement 2 Making Materiality Judgements (the PS), in which it provides guidance and examples to help entities apply materiality judgements to accounting policy disclosures.